sedelmeyer/cc-pydata/README.rst

 .. code::

-    PyData Project Directory
+    cc-pydata Project Directory
     │
+    ├── README.rst         <- The top-level README for developers using
+    │                         this project
+    ├── CHANGLOG.rst       <- Used to document version-by-version
+    │                         changes to the project
+    ├── Pipfile            <- Requirements file for reproducing the │                         analysis environment using the Pipenv
+    │                         package manager
-    ├── README.rst         <- The top-level README for developers using this project ├── CHANGLOG.rst       <- Used to document version-by-version changes to the project ├── Pipfile            <- Requirements file for reproducing the analysis environment │                         using the Pipenv package manager (see pipenv.readthedocs.io) ├── .env               <- Sets project-specific environmnt variables such as credentials │                         that you do not want committed to Git history (see │                         pipenv.readthedocs.io/en/latest/advanced/#automatic-loading-of-env)
+    │                         (see pipenv.readthedocs.io)
+    ├── .env               <- Sets project-specific environment
+    │                         variables such as credentials that you │                         do not want committed to Git history ├── data               <- All data files related to the project.
-    ├── data               <- All data files related to the project.
-Files contained in this │                         directory are ommitted from Git history via the .gitignore file    │ ├── docs               <- A default Sphinx project for generating documentation ├── models             <- Trained and serialized models, model predictions, or model summaries ├── notebooks          <- Jupyter notebooks, named using a number and descriptive title │                         so sequential run order and purpose are explicit, e.g.
+    │                         Files contained in this directory are │                         ommitted from Git history via the │                         .gitignore file
+    ├── docs               <- A default Sphinx project for generating │                         documentation
+    ├── models             <- Trained and serialized models, model │                         predictions, or model summaries
+    ├── notebooks          <- Jupyter notebooks, named using a number │                         and descriptive title so sequential run │                         order and purpose are explicit, e.g.
     │                         `001-EDA-property-assessments`
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── references         <- Data dictionaries, manuals, and all │                         other explanatory materials
+    ├── reports            <- Generated analysis as HTML, LaTeX, etc.
-    ├── src                <- Source code for use in this project ├── .travis.yml        <- Configuration for TravisCI services (see travis-ci.com)
+    ├── src                <- Source code for use in this project ├── .travis.yml        <- Configuration for TravisCI services │                         (see travis-ci.com)
     ├── logging.json       <- Default logging configuration dictionary
-    ├── setup.py           <- Setup script for the project using setuptools (see │                         packaging.python.org/guides/distributing-packages-using-setuptools)
+    ├── setup.py           <- Setup script for the project using
+    │                         setuptools
-    └── setup.cfg          <- contains option defaults for setup.py commands
+    └── setup.cfg          <- contains option defaults for setup.pydata
+                              commands

 .. _other resources: